+Students use the Wonders curriculum which provides which provides differentiation for students while strengthening reading skills and confidence.
 The third graders learn author’s purpose and point of view, through author studies.
 Our third grades also enjoy myths and fairy tales, and begin to explore literary terms through poetry.
 They are exposed to many different literary works to improve their reading skills and strategies.
 The students have lots of fun reading to earn leveled buttons in Accelerated Reader.

 Our third graders study English grammar including the parts of speech, sentence structure, and word study.
-Students also begin diagraming sentences in grammar studies.
+Students also begin diagramming sentences in grammar studies.
 Our third graders write short stories, personal narratives, journal writing, book reports, letters, informational writing, creative writing, and biographies.

 People and Communities - The third graders learn all about people and their communities.
 They discover how physical location, geography, and natural resources affect the culture, food, and dress of a group of people.
 They also investigate how communities change over time.
 Our children enjoy interpreting and creating timelines to reinforce the concept of change over time.

 Our third graders focus on the different ecosystems and show what they know through creating dioramas.
 Hands-on projects and experiments bring abstract science concepts alive for our little scientists.
 They discover everything there is to know from the tundra to the tropics!
 Students also explore life science, physical science, earth science, and the human body systems through content area reading and experimentation.